 We are proud to be one of the largest producers in the oil sands.
 But we take even greater pride in how we do it.
 Responsibly.
 Take a closer look and you’ll see that our commitment to the environment, our neighbouring communities and our people guides everything we do.

 Good news is a breath of fresh air.
-Studies show Fort McMurray’s air quality is better than Edmonton, Toronto and Seattle.
-What’s more, we are investing $1.6 billion to ensure air quality stays that way.
+Studies show Fort McMurray’s air quality is better than cities such as Edmonton, Toronto and Seattle.
+What’s more, in 2013, we started operations of our $1.6 billion emissions reduction project to ensure air quality stays that way.

 *Source: United Nations Statistics Division, Environment Canada

-Today, we have more than 4,000 hectares of land permanently reclaimed or available for revegetation.
-That’s equivalent to over 20% of our disturbed land.
+Today we have around 4,500 hectares of land permanently reclaimed or available for revegetation.
+That’s equivalent to 23% of our disturbed land.
 What’s more, our land is home to a herd of wood bison managed in partnership with the Fort McKay First Nation.
-In 2013, the ranch celebrates 20 years in operation.
+In 2013, the ranch celebrated 20 years in operation.

 Tailings is a by-product of bitumen extraction that is primarily composed of water, clay, sand and small amounts of hydrocarbon that occur naturally within the oil sands deposit.
 Methods of reclaiming tailings include:

-Research continues on additional methods, like thin lift drying and accelerated dewatering, to further optimize tailings management.
+Research continues on additional methods, such as accelerated dewatering, to further optimize tailings management.

-Long before Syncrude even put a shovel in the ground, we pursued a progressive Aboriginal relations program that, to this day, shares the benefits of our oil sands operations.
+Long before Syncrude even put a shovel in the ground, we pursued a progressive Aboriginal relations program that, to this day, shares the opportunities generated by our oil sands operations.
 These include employment and business opportunities as well as investments in a broad range of community initiatives like education and cultural retention.

 Water is essential to Syncrude’s operations and plays a key role in our production processes.
 We recognize that water is a limited resource that must be managed carefully.
 That’s why we’re committed to taking prudent steps to manage and conserve the water we use and to protect the health of regional water bodies.

-Innovation has been a cornerstone of our operations for more than 40 years.
-In the last five years, we have invested over $330 million to improve operations and reduce our environmental impact.
+Innovation has been a cornerstone of our operations for 50 years.
+In 2013 alone, we invested over $190 million to improve operations and reduce our environmental impact.
 It’s this dedication to R&D that has made us a leader in the oil sands industry.